green-party-dublin-central/nh-web/site/content/post/planning-application-for-702-unit-apartment-complex-in-east-wall.md

   some concerns about, among other aspects, the mix (i.e. 72% of the units are one bed or studio apartments).
 Given the housing shortage the development of this plot could make a significant contribution to the rental stock in the city.
-A summary of some of the details of the development are included below along with a signup form for for the public meeting.
+A summary of some of the details of the development are included below.
 image: img/castleforbes2-sm.jpg
 ---
 **Public meeting**

-At 7pm on Monday 11th Jan 2021 Neasa will host a online meeting to discuss the application, hear any observations from people in the area and outline the process for sending an observation to An Bord Pleanála. [](https://m.neasahourigan.com/castleforbes)
+At 7pm on Monday 11th Jan 2021 Neasa hosted a online meeting to discuss the application, hear any observations from people in the area and to outline the process for sending an observation to An Bord Pleanála. [](https://m.neasahourigan.com/castleforbes)

+**Mailing list**

-Sign up here <https://m.neasahourigan.com/castleforbes> to receive an email in January with the link to the online meeting link.
+Sign up here <https://m.neasahourigan.com/castleforbes> to receive an updates on the development.

 **An Bord Pleanála application**